azoor-dayo/azoor-dayo.github.io/vault/Knowledgebase & Notes/Programming/Graphics/Rendering.md

 https://en.wikipedia.org/wiki/Shadow_mapping
 ## Cascading Shadow Map

-# Instancing/Draw Calls
+# Rendering Pipeline Architecture
 ## YOLO
 Loop through each object and render each one with its own draw call.
+Many small and frequent draw calls, lots of data being sent, not good.
+## Batch Rendering
-## Static Batching
+### Static Batching
-## Dynamic Batching
+### Dynamic Batching

+## GPU-Driven Rendering
+Broad concept of using the GPU to handle more of the rendering workload that was traditionally handled by the CPU.
+Used for rendering huge scenes.
+Known as:
+Instance Rendering (but on GPU)

+Implementations by others:
+[Unity 6] GPU Resident Drawer
-## GPU Instance Renderer
+[Anvil] GPU Instance Renderer
-Use single draw call to render multiple instances of a single object, but with different position, rotation scale etc.
+### GPU Instancing

-## Multi-Draw Indirect (GPU Rendering)
+### Multi-Draw Indirect
-## Bindless
+### Bindless Textures

 # Post Processing
 ## Anti-aliasing